 Penalties: Fines and penalties can be imposed by government agencies in order to promote compliance and to deter deviation from established policies.

-7- Develop policies based on the strategy and plans
+7- Develop policies

 Information management policies provide the best approach for organizations to manage the dissemination of information.
 They define guidelines for how information is collected, stored, and dispersed.
-By developing, implementing, and managing these policies organizations can successfully implement their strategy.
+By developing, implementing, and managing these policies organizations can successfully implement their vision.

 8- Develop metrics for measuring success